Ann Fitz: Notable Cases

+In 2023, Fitz represented Peaches Stergo, who pled guilty to stealing $2.8 million from an 87 year-old Holocaust survivor in a romance scam in Manhattan federal court.

 Television, Radio and Print

 From June 2006 to November 2011, Fitz served as a legal analyst on various cable television news programs on the Fox News Channel, MSNBC, CNN, and HLN, and appeared as a regular guest on truTV's In Session, formerly CourtTV (from 2009-2011).
 In addition to discussing the ins-and-outs of headline legal stories in this capacity, she has also covered many high-profile legal cases, including the Duke Lacrosse case; the Phil Spector murder trial; the Warren Jeffs polygamy trial; the Elizabeth Smart kidnapping trial; and, most substantially, the trial of Dr. Conrad Murray in 2011.

-In addition to national programming, Fitz has appeared as a legal expert on local television and radio shows airing on WAGA-TV and AM 640 WGST in Atlanta.
+In addition to national programming, Fitz appeared as a legal expert on local Atlanta television and radio shows airing on WAGA-TV and AM 640 WGST in Atlanta.
 Her opinions have been cited in various print and online articles, locally, nationally, and internationally.